 One of the first things people notice about you are your eyes.
 Your eyes often convey how you’re feeling, your emotions and your general well-being.
 They also are one of the first facial features affected by the signs of aging.

 Eyelid Surgery is a procedure that removes fat and excess skin, as well as lift and shape the upper and lower eyelids.
 Blepharoplasty rejuvenates your eyes by removing the excess skin and fat that create puffiness and bags under your eyes.
 Eyelid surgery can have a dramatic impact on your appearance making you look years younger.

 Is Eyelid Surgery right for me?

-Ideal candidates for eyelid surgery are healthy, non-smokers who have excess skin and/or fat around the upper and lower eyelids.
-Persons with droopy eyelids that affect their vision are considered ideal candidates wheteer or not they are interested in the procedure for appearance reasons.
+Ideal candidates for eyelid surgery are healthy individuals who have excess skin and/or fat around the upper and lower eyelids.
+Persons with droopy eyelids that affect their vision are considered ideal candidates whether or not they are interested in the procedure for appearance reasons.

 Occasionally, medical conditions such as dry eyes, glaucoma or diabetes may affect whether Dr. Bounds recommends this procedure for you.
 Dr. Bounds will review your medical history and determine if there are any limiting factors which would preclude this surgery as well as outline any risks or complications associated with the procedure.

 In the majority of cases, blepharoplasty is an ideal way to correct droopy or puffy upper and lower eyelids.

 There are several surgical techniques available that will lift and reduce the puffiness of your eyelids.